Costa Rica: Caribbean Mountains to Coast

 Our next venue on the southern Caribbean coast won’t disappoint.
 A paradise frequented by beachgoers, surfers, and snowbirds alike, the Puerto Viejo area also happens to be an untapped and underrated birding destination.
 From the white sands, turquoise waters and intact forest of Cahuita National Park to the indigenous reserves higher in the Talamanca Mountains, we’ll explore a variety of terrain.
 One of our objectives will be to observe the spectacular raptor migration that occurs here at this time of year, and the natural bottleneck created as the mountains push closer to the coast make the region a prime site for this.
 We will visit different forested roads and walk at a relaxed pace to enjoy the forest birding where we may find Spotted and Bicolored Antbirds, Purple-throated Fruitcrow, Snowy Cotinga, Black-chested Jay and maybe even a Slaty-breasted Tinamou.
 Below our feet we’ll hope to spot two brilliant species of Poison-Arrow frogs!

 The majority of migrating raptors are Swainson’s Hawks, Turkey Vultures and Broad-winged Hawks, but there are also Peregrine Falcon, Merlin, Osprey, Mississippi Kite, Cooper’s and Sharp-shinned Hawks.
 Hundreds may pass by in a minute.
 There may also be thousands of migrating swallows and swifts present, in a spectacle that will surely capture our attention, but we cannot forget the forests around us.
 Looking around, we can find resident species such as Collared Aracari, Blue Dacnis, Shining Honeycreeper, Red-capped Manakin and Black-headed Tody-Flycatcher.
-Here and elsewhere several other raptors are possible including: King Vulture, Double-toothed Kite, Hook-billed Kite, White-tailed Kite, Common Black Hawk, Roadside Hawk, Short-tailed Hawk, White Hawk, Black-and-white Hawk-Eagle, Bat Falcon and Laughing Falcon.
+Here and elsewhere several other raptors are possible including: King Vulture, Double-toothed Kite, White-tailed Kite, Common Black Hawk, Roadside Hawk, Short-tailed Hawk, White Hawk, Black Hawk-Eagle, Bat Falcon and Laughing Falcon.

 Day 7: Inland to the foothills

-Days 9 and 10: Arenal Observatory Lodge
+Days 9 - 11: Arenal Observatory Lodge

 Around the lodge grounds we have the potential for some good birds.
 Yellow-eared Toucanet, Lovely Cotinga and Semiplumbeous Hawk require some luck.
 Army ant swarms are common and can offer exciting viewing of Spotted, Ocellated and Bicolored Antbirds, among many other species.
 Rufous-tailed Jacamars sally out to catch butterflies and odd grunting noises come from Masked and Black-tailed Tityras.
 Mammals include Three-toed Sloth, Spider Monkey, Tamandua and Coatimundi.
 If it is clear, the view of the volcano is breathtaking!